seanstrom/Essays/importance-of-values.md

 When we have functions that don't return anything, we've essentially thrown a monkey wrench into our function composition.
 And then we're in a situation where we have two kinds of functions and have to tip-toe around the asynchronous functions, which we should avoid.

 ##### Conclusion
 We should prefer an abstraction that allows us to return aynchronous values.
 This way our asynchronous functions perform their computations and just return a value that represents the pending operation.

-### Meet our Pending Value
+### Our Hero: The Pending Value

 In our case we already know of an existing abstraction that is used as the pending value, it's commonly referred to as a **Promise**.
 Which means we can begin to use the Promise value as a way to compose together our asynchronous operations with our synchronous ones.